HIIM Course Descriptions

 HIIM Prefixed Courses

-Please note: when prerequisites are listed, it means that the student must have passed the course with a 2.0 or higher prior to the current course.
-All HIIM courses have a prerequisite of acceptance into one of the HIIM programs prior to enrollment except for HIIM 134.
+Please note: when prerequisites are listed, the student must have passed the course with a 2.0 or higher prior to the current course.
+All HIIM courses have a prerequisite of acceptance into the HIIM programs except for HIIM 134.

 HIIM 120 Survey of Health Care Delivery (4 credits)